udacityalumni/events/README 2.md

-Conferences
+Global Events for Udacians Everywhere
 ===========

-A community-curated list of conferences around the world for Android developers.
+A crowdsourced list of events around the world for fellow Udacians.

 Adding a conference